- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 Cystic acne is a severe form of acne in which pores are clogged, allowing pus and debris to accumulate under the skin and form a cyst.
 The presence of cysts indicates severe acne.

-Since acne cysts contain inflammatory debris and C. acnes bacteria, Minocycline is an appropriate and effective treatment for cystic acne.
+Since acne cysts contain inflammatory debris and C. acnes bacteria, minocycline is an appropriate and effective treatment for cystic acne.

 How to Use Minocycline for Acne